Silpar55/snapStock/README.md

 This project is initially focused on the bakery sector to establish a solid framework that can be adapted to other industries in the future.

 ***
-## Tech Stack & Features
-The SnapStock backend is built with a powerful set of modern AI and web technologies:

-* **Object Detection:** **YOLOv8** fine-tuned on a custom dataset to locate products in images.
-* **Feature Extraction:** **ResNet50** to create a unique numerical "fingerprint" for each detected object.
-* **Clustering:** **Scikit-learn (K-Means)** to group similar objects based on their features.
-* **Database Generation:** **Gemini API** to generate a SQL or MongoDB script from the final labeled product groups.
-* **Web Framework:** **FastAPI** to serve the AI pipeline through a robust and fast API.
+## Project Status
+**Status:** ✅ The core computer vision pipeline is complete.
+All modules for detection, feature extraction, and clustering have been developed and tested.
+The project is now moving into the final backend integration phase.

 ***
+## The AI Pipeline
+The SnapStock pipeline processes an image in several automated stages to produce logical groups of items ready for user labeling:

+1.  **Image Processing:** User-uploaded images are standardized by resizing them to a consistent resolution (640x640) to ensure reliable performance.

+2.  **Class-Agnostic Detection (YOLOv11):** A fine-tuned YOLOv11 model detects all relevant objects in the image, labeling them with a single, universal class: `item`.
+This makes the detector highly robust at *finding* objects without needing to distinguish between them yet.

+3.  **Spatial Clustering (Adaptive DBSCAN):** The detected `item`s are then clustered based on their physical location on the shelf.
+This step uses a custom DBSCAN implementation with pre-processing (box shrinking) and an adaptive `eps` parameter to intelligently identify distinct physical groups (e.g., items on a specific tray).

+4.  **Visual Clustering (ResNet + K-Means):** For each spatial group, a pre-trained ResNet50 model extracts a visual 'fingerprint' (embedding) for each item.
+The K-Means algorithm then clusters these fingerprints to separate the items into visually similar groups (e.g., all croissants vs. all muffins).

+The final output is a structured set of visually and spatially distinct groups, which are then passed to the user for final labeling.

+***
-## API Endpoints
+## Next Steps
-The backend provides the following endpoints:
+The final stages of the project involve:

+1.  **Database Generation (`db_generator.py`):** Implementing the final step of the AI pipeline, where user-provided labels for the visual clusters are sent to the Gemini API to generate a database schema.
+2.  **Backend API Development:** Wrapping all the completed Python scripts (`detection.py`, `clustering.py`, `feature_extraction.py`) into a robust FastAPI application with the endpoints outlined below.

+### API Endpoints
 * `/upload`: Handles bulk photo uploads from the user.
-* `/process`: Triggers the AI pipeline (detect, extract, cluster) and returns the clustered image groups to the frontend for labeling.
+* `/process`: Triggers the full AI pipeline and returns the clustered image groups to the frontend.
 * `/generate-db`: Takes the user-provided labels and calls the LLM to generate the final database script.

 ***
 ## The Dataset
-Due to the lack of large, pre-existing datasets for bakery goods, a custom dataset was built from scratch.
+Due to the lack of large, pre-existing datasets, a custom dataset was built from scratch.
+The final version was annotated with a single `item` class to train the robust, class-agnostic detector.

-1.  **Data Collection:** A Python script was used to programmatically download hundreds of images for a comprehensive list of categories (croissants, muffins, etc.) from web search results.
-2.  **Data Cleaning:** The raw dataset then underwent a crucial manual cleaning phase to remove irrelevant or low-quality images.
-3.  **Annotation & Processing:** The curated images were annotated with bounding boxes using Roboflow.
-The final dataset was generated with preprocessing (resize to 640x640) and data augmentation (flips, rotations, etc.) to create a robust, training-ready collection.

-The public Roboflow project can be found here: **[SnapStock Bakery Detection](https://app.roboflow.com/snapstock/bakery-detection-evzzv/models)**
+The public Roboflow project can be found here: **[SnapStock Bakery Detection](https://app.roboflow.com/snapstock/snapstock-3.0-eysja/2)**

 ***
 ## Continuing to Train the Model